onsi/gomega/index.md

 To assert that nothing gets sent to a channel.

 As with `Eventually`, if you pass `Consistently` a function that returns more than one value, it will pass the first value to the matcher and assert that all other values are `nil` or zero-valued.
+Like `Eventually`, `Consistently` also supports functions that make assertions - and will require that all assertions pass consistently.
+A function with no return value is assumed to contain assertions and `Consistently` will ensure that those assertions pass consistently.

 > Developers often try to use `runtime.Gosched()` to nudge background goroutines to run.
 This can lead to flaky tests as it is not deterministic that a given goroutine will run during the `Gosched`.  `Consistently` is particularly handy in these cases: it polls for 100ms which is typically more than enough time for all your Goroutines to run.
 Yes, this is basically like putting a time.Sleep() in your tests...
 Sometimes, when making negative assertions in a concurrent world, that's the best you can do!